ComputerJunkie/sean-js-notes/README.md

 Also, my Git and Linux command notes are in the **notes** folder.

+Adding one more line of text just because...

 # JavaScript and the DOM
 1. Lesson 1 - The Document Object Model
 2. Lesson 2 - Creating Content with JavaScript